richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 To reason about system stability, we need to know about these paths and how they relate to each other.
 For instance:

-1. Are there sets of points which lead to the same point?
-Are there points which can't be moved away from?
+1. Are there paths which lead to the same point?
+2. Are there points which can never be left?
-2. Is it possible to go round in circles?
+3. Is it possible to go round in circles?
-3. Are there paths which never stop?
+4. Are there paths which never stop?

 The basic idea is to find the _fixed points_ of the system, and then analyse a _linear approximation_ of the system very close to these fixed points.